 for~$\sigma,\sigma'\in C_i(\Delta)$.
 This means that all our results relating winnability of the dollar game to the degree of a chain will hold using either definition.
 One advantage of~$\rdeg$ over~$\deg$ is that it is easier to compute. \end{remark}

-For each~$i$, our definition of degree is a linear function into~$\Z^{\ell_i}$ and satisfies the two essential properties described earlier: invariance under linear equivalence is shown below, and nonnegativity on effective chains is obvious.
+For each~$i$, our definition of degree is a linear function into~$\Z^{\ell_i}$, where~$\ell_i$ is the number of elements in~$\Hilb_i$, and satisfies the two essential properties described earlier: invariance under linear equivalence is shown below, and nonnegativity on effective chains is obvious.
 It also specializes to the usual definition of degree in the case of a connected graph, as the Hilbert basis in that case is the sum of all of the vertices of the graph.

 \begin{prop} The degree of an~$i$-chain depends only on its linear equivalence class. \end{prop} \begin{proof} It suffices to show that every element of~$\im L_i$ has degree zero.
 If~$\tau\in\ker L_i$ and~$\sigma\in C_i(\Delta)$, then